Kura–Araxes culture: Expansion

+Iranian sites

+There are many important Kura-Araxes sites along the Araxes river, south of which is modern Iran.
+Kultepe, Azerbaijan, in Nakhchivan Autonomous Republic close to Araxes river, has already been known for a long time.
+In Iran, the excavations especially accelerated in the 21st century.
+Kul Tepe Jolfa, a related site, is seen as an important gateway for Kura-Araxes culture on its way south towards Lake Urmia area.
+Ancient obsidian trade and distribution are particularly revealing of cultural connections, and Kul Tepe Jolfa was an important transshipment point for the movement of Caucasian obsidian to Iranian sites.
+This trade was probably conducted by groups of mobile pastoralists from Iran.

+Also in Iran downstream the Araxes river, two additional sites from the same period have recently been excavated, Kohne Pasgah and Kohne Tepesi.

+Many other Iranian sites have come to light recently and have been excavated already.

 Cultural connections

 Kura–Araxes culture is closely linked to the approximately contemporaneous Maykop culture of the North Caucasus.
 The two cultures seem to have influenced one another.

 Economy

 The economy was based on farming and livestock-raising (especially of cattle and sheep).
 They grew grain and orchard crops, and are known to have used implements to make flour.
 They raised cattle, sheep, goats, dogs, and in later phases, horses.

 Before the Kura-Araxes period, horse bones were not found in Transcaucasia.
 Later, beginning about 3300 BCE, they became widespread, with signs of domestication.

 There is evidence of trade with Mesopotamia as well as Asia Minor.
 It is, however, considered above all to be indigenous to the Caucasus, and its major variants characterized (according to Caucasus historian Amjad Jaimoukha) later major cultures in the region.

+It was at this period that the irrigation systems built on the slopes of the Aragats and Geghama mountains were formed and at the sources of canals, artificial water pools and springs, dragon stones (vishapakar) made from one piece basalt were erected.
+Another prerequisite for unprecedented economic development was copper production.
+A large number of weapon and tools made of arsenical bronze are attested by both the finds near Yerevan and the stone and clay molds found in various ancient sites of Shengavit civilization (Shengavit, Margahovit, etc.).
+In the Shengavit ancient site, weight standards similar to those used in the Levant were found, which testify to Armenia's involvement in the newly formed international trade relations in the Early Bronze Age.
+The weapons that were found were arrows, daggers, battle axes, spears and other weapons made of obsidian, flint, bone and bronze.